A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Introduction

-\textbf{Bulk settling velocity of ice particles.} The terminal velocity of an isolated, spherical particle (e.g.\ as estimated from Stokes' law) is often used in long-term contrail models, but it does not capture collective, multiphase effects that determine the effective downward speed of an ensemble of crystals, particularly for contrail models that neglect explicit fluid–solid coupling.
+The bulk settling velocity of ice particles is also a relevant microphysical process in long-term contrail evolution.
+The terminal velocity of an isolated, spherical particle (e.g.\ as estimated from Stokes' law) is often used in long-term contrail models such as in COCIP and APCEMM, but it does not capture collective, multiphase effects that determine the effective downward speed of an ensemble of crystals, particularly for contrail models that neglect explicit fluid–solid coupling.
 The \emph{bulk} settling velocity denotes the ensemble-averaged settling behaviour of particles embedded in a carrier fluid and thus inherently reflects particle–fluid and particle–particle interactions as well as turbulence modulation.
 Multiphase simulations and laboratory experiments routinely document substantial departures of ensemble settling from single-particle terminal velocities \cite{33,34,35,36}, driven by processes such as \emph{loitering}, and \emph{preferential sweeping}.

-In practical contrail modeling it is common to retard vertical loss by imposing small ambient updrafts or by accounting for the plume's initial buoyancy (stemming from the exhaust--ambient temperature contrast).
-These expedients compensate, in part, for relatively large Stokes-based settling rates, especially for larger crystals.
-Moreover, buoyancy is inherently short-lived (typically, minutes to \(\mathcal{O}(1)\,\mathrm{h}\)) and ambient updrafts are highly variable in space and time, so these compensations are not universally justified.

-Accordingly, we argue that an approach which replaces isolated-particle Stokes formulas by an ensemble (bulk) settling description coupled with crystal habit dynamics (shape-dependent drag and growth) captures physically relevant processes missing from current long-term contrail models.
-Our numerical experiments indicate that including ensemble settling effects together with habit dynamics reproduces plume retention characteristics similar to those obtained by \textit{ad hoc} updraft or buoyancy corrections, without explicitly imposing such compensating flows.
-Therefore, although buoyancy and ambient updrafts can play a role, their typical magnitudes and time scales in the highly variable UTLS should (perhaps) be re-evaluated before being prescribed in contrail parameterizations.